What is

 gas and oil, rather than just turning the key and going).
 And so you learn,

-when feeling angry,
+when feeling upset and starting to get angry,

-feelings, many of them previously
+and feelings, many of them previously unconscious;

 thus you come to understand the components of your current feelings, and